it-economics/itea-be/kata-instructions.md

 IDE would depend on *every* plugin.
 </details>

+#### c) How should the three classes depend on each other?
+In which layers of the application should they be placed?
+UseCaseClass, RepositoryInterface, RepositoryImplementation

-#### c) In which cases do callers of the repository interface depend only on the domain layer, as intended by the dependency rule, with the implementation being more concrete and in a lower-level layer?
+In which cases do callers of the repository interface depend only on the domain layer, with the implementation being more concrete and in a lower-level layer?

 <details>
 <summary>Hint</summary>